sausin/signere-sdk/README.md

 });
 ```

-This is made possible by the use of `Authenticate` middleware in each controller's constructor method which in turn calls the `Signere` class to check if the request is to be authenticated.
+Each controller's constructor method calls `Authenticate` middleware, which in turn calls the `Signere` class to check if the request is to be authenticated.

 Most of the routes are organized under `admin` group as there is a cost to the operations performed.

-## Utilizing Authentication Services
+### Utilizing Authentication Services

+The workflow for authentication is like this:

+* Create a request using the `create` method on `RequestId` class.
+This method accepts an array of values and returns a `GuzzleHttp\Psr7\Response` object, which contains among other things the URL for signing
+* Go to the URL above and provide your BankID credentials.
+Depending on the outcome of this authentication process, you will be redirected to one of the URLs given to the `create` method above
+* When you want to logout or invalidate your login, use the `invalidate` method on `RequestId` class.
+This accepts a string input which corresponds to the `requestid` received on the response of the `create` method

-## Utilizing Signing Services
+### Utilizing Signing Services

+Signing can be performed in two ways:

+* External
+* Signere way

+The first method means that you create a document available for signing and distribute the URLs to the signees yourself.

+In the second method, Signere does the hard work for you.
+You basically setup a process with Signere which sends out the notifications to signees.
+It is also possible to automate reminders.

+...
+...

-# Credits
+## Credits
 * Taylor Otwell and Mohamed Said for the awesome [Horizon](https://github.com/laravel/horizon) package which served as a template for this.
 * Signere for providing an amazing API service to use BankId

-# Trademarks
+## Trademarks
 All trademarks belong to their respective owners